 Basketball superstar Kobe Bryant and his 13-year-old daughter Gianna died in a helicopter crash yesterday.
 My prayers go out to the entire family for the grief they are no doubt experiencing, and this event is also an opportunity to discuss something our culture avoids at every turn.
 Death is sensationalized in our popular media and gaming, but the authentic connection to those who are no longer embodied is rarely discussed in the over culture.
 My experiences of the transitions back to source tie directly into the intentions behind the Santos & Signs divination decks and the lifelong passion I have had for cemeteries, resurrection, and traveling between the realms.

-Below is the story of how the Santos & Signs: Holy Intermediaries for Sacred Journeys decks emerged, with musings on how precious and ephemeral this life is, as well as how eternal and boundless.
+Below is the story of how the Santos & Signs: Holy Intermediaries for Sacred Journeys decks emerged (along with the Madonnas & Virgens: Our Lady Oracle deck), with musings on how precious and ephemeral this life is, as well as how eternal and boundless.